freebsdgirl/ggautoblocker/README.md

 #### Intro

-Takes a list of the 5 major idiots of GG, looks at their follower lists.
+Takes a list of the supposed ringleaders of GG, looks at their follower lists.
 Generates a list of sheeple following more than one account, as well as a list of your followers that might be questionable.

 This does not rank users.
 It doesn't look at bios, it doesn't look at hashtags.
 But GamerGate appears to be completely useless at figuring out github when it's not just a wiki explaining how to be shitheads, so they'll probably never read this README and figure that part out.